 - Vanilla: Pure vanilla extract or artificial vanilla both work.

 - Flour: This recipe is for all-purpose flour.
 You should be able to substitute a 1:1 baking gluten-free flour though I haven’t tested it.

 - Spices: The recipe calls for cinnamon and ground cloves.
 You could substitute 2 tsp apple pie spice if you like.

 - Leavening: You’ll need both baking powder and baking soda for this cake.

 - Apples: You can use any variety of apple.
-I like envy, Fuji, Honey crisp, ambrosia, Braeburn or gala.
-You can use Granny Smith apple if you like.
+I like envy, Fuji, pink lady, Honeycrisp, ambrosia, Braeburn or gala.
+You can use Granny Smith apples if you like.
 The apples will soften in the cake once cooked so it doesn’t matter if it’s a soft or crunchy variety.

 - Coconut Cream: This is used to make the optional caramel glaze for the cake.
 Good quality thick coconut milk would also work.

 Please scroll down the page to find the complete recipe card with ingredient measurements.

 - Skip the glaze and serve with a smear of slow cooker apple butter, berry chia seed jam or coconut butter.

 - Date paste (just dates) or date caramel (dates, almond butter and a bit of milk) would make a good option for a sugar-free “frosting”.

 - Try this cashew cream cheese frosting or vegan cream cheese frosting instead of caramel.

 - For apple walnut cake, add up to 1/2 cup chopped walnuts when you add the apples.
 Pecans or raisins would also work nicely.